AdriandLiu/Cheatsheet-Common-ML-Models/transformer.md

-Purpose of SELF-attention, Imagine that we have a group of people, and we need to translate to another group of people. we need to find out who is the person that closest to myself so that he can help me to identify myself when I translate myself
+**Purpose** of SELF-attention, Use others to represent who you are.
+Imagine that we have a group of people, and we need to translate to another group of people. we need to find out who is the person that closest to myself so that he can help me to identify myself when I translate myself

 ![](<.gitbook/assets/image (88).png>)